 And remember, with these positions, if you, in any way, feel any more discomfort at all, I highly recommend that you see us in Elizabeth or Jersey City, or head to your own preferred medical professional.
 These maneuvers shouldn't cause pain, so there may be something else of concern that needs to get checked out other than just simple back or lower back pain.

-Dr. Asha Koshy is a Physical Therapist and co-owner of Complete Physical Rehabilitation.
-She is a McKenzie certified back pain Physical Therapist specialist and also specializes in treating Vestibular conditions relating to vertigo, dizziness, and other balance disorders.
+She is a McKenzie certified back pain Physical Therapist specialist, an LSVT BIG certified specialist for Parkinson's Disease, and also specializes in treating Vestibular conditions relating to vertigo, dizziness, and other balance disorders.